 “Can I help you?”
 The receptionist asks as I waddle out of the elevator with my husband and suitcase in tow.
 “Er… yes?
 I’m here to have two babies?”

-Despite arriving two hours before my scheduled c-section appointment, once at the hospital it was all go.
-I change into a fetching gown, and get plugged into a number of needles and monitors.
+Despite arriving two hours before my scheduled c-section appointment, once at the hospital, it was all go.
+I change into a fetching gown and get plugged into a number of needles and monitors.
 It’s pretty much that scene from The Matrix, with a little less goo.
 And instead of shaving my head they get busy with the razor down below.

 I’m parked for a while and everyone around me seems to have a job to do but me.
-I’m propped on the bed waiting… twiddling my thumbs, my heart rate slowly rising in mild panic, yet still thinking about how many double cheese burgers I could eat.
+I’m propped on the bed waiting… twiddling my thumbs, my heart rate slowly rising in mild panic, yet I’m somehow still thinking about how many double cheeseburgers I could eat.

 I manage to slide off the bed a little to give myself more leverage and brace myself for the needle.
 With Elsa still having a tantrum, it’s near impossible to sit still without shivering.

 Still, it seems to be working and the numbness has started to kick in.
-My Obstetrician walks in all happy and smiles, which put me at ease after Freddy Kruger leaves.
-She looks like a TV doctor, her hair and makeup always fresh, and her outfits looks like she has a personal stylist.
-Today is no exception, she’s bright-eyed and bushy-tailed, and super eager to get started.
+My Obstetrician walks in all happy and smiles, which put me at ease.
+She looks like a TV doctor, her hair and makeup always fresh, and her outfits always look like she has a personal stylist.
+Today is no exception, she’s bright-eyed and bushy-tailed, and eager to get started.

-Meredith had asked me on a previous visit how I felt about having a clear screen between me and the business end during the birth.
+Meredith had asked me on a previous visit how I felt about having a clear screen between me and the business end during the scheduled c-section.
 The screens were new-in and she was desperate to give one a go – I told you she was keen.
 I was kind of on the fence about it until she warned that she would be “removing the uterus from my body to sew it back up, and then popping it back in again.”
 That, along with all the placenta stuff sounded like something out of The Walking Dead so I decided to opt for the classic opaque screen instead.

 Yes, I could see all the action, and despite the initial panic that I might pass out, I actually really enjoyed watching (out of the corner of one very squinty eye).

 I hear George cry straight away, which is such a relief, and I can’t really remember whether I saw him before Arthur was out the hatch, hot on his heels.
 Either way, they were both being weighed and poked when doc called out “and that’s a mono-di placenta!” in her usual excited manner.

 We deserved a chariot of fire and a round of applause like Katniss and Peeta from The Hunger Games.
-Yes, we’d done it.
-Me, Peeta the placenta, my glamorous coffee fuelled doctor, her many minions, Freddy Kruger the anaesthesiologist, and last but not least my husband – dressed in scrubs and armed with a slight shade of green and a trigger happy iPhone finger.
-And I’m glad I didn’t raid the breakfast bar stash, because there isn’t a Gremlin in sight, just two perfect baby boys, snuggled up on my chest while my insides are enthusiastically put back where they came from.
+Yes, we’d done it and the scheduled c-section was a success.
+Me, Peeta the placenta, my glamorous coffee fuelled doctor and her many helpers.
+Last but not least so had my husband – dressed in scrubs and armed with a slight shade of green and a trigger-happy iPhone finger.
+And I’m glad I didn’t raid the snack stash because there isn’t a Gremlin in sight, just two perfect baby boys, snuggled up on my chest while my insides are enthusiastically put back where they came from.